SomenMistri/intro_to_scRNA-seq/Lessons/3_integration_and_clustering.md

 # Data integration and clustering

-## A typical single cell RNA-seq analysis workflow
+## A typical single-cell RNA-seq analysis workflow
 After filtering cells using QC metrics, we need to cluster the cells based on gene expression similarity.
 Before clustering, we might need to perform another step "integration".
 We will determine whether integration is necessary or not by first clustering without integration.

  <p align="center">